saalfeldlab/java-spark-workshop/README.md

 will be written to `~/.sparklogs/qsub-argument-wrap-script.sh.o<job-id>`.

 ### How to run an example
-To run the example job (Sum of integers from 1 to N), after compiling the project, do:
+To run the example job (Sum of integers from 1 to N), after compiling (using Maven install inside Eclipse) the project, do:
 ```bash
 ssh login1
 /path/to/java-spark-workshop/example-sum-of-integers.sh